Middle East Conflict Reshapes Commercial Real Estate: Higher Borrowing Costs and Industrial Boom Expected

 Market Context

 For commercial real estate professionals, the Colliers report underscores a rapidly bifurcating market.
 On one side, capital-intensive sectors like office development and large-scale mixed-use projects face steeper headwinds.
-With borrowing costs already sitting at decade-high levels due to the Federal Reserve's tightening cycle, an additional geopolitical risk premium threatens to stall pending acquisitions and force developers to seek alternative, higher-cost private credit.
+With borrowing costs already elevated due to the Federal Reserve's tightening cycle, an additional geopolitical risk premium could weigh on pending acquisitions.
 Analysts anticipate cap rate expansion in these vulnerable asset classes as the cost of debt climbs.

 Conversely, the industrial submarket is bracing for a continuation of the pandemic-era logistics boom.
 The conflict has exposed the fragility of international supply chains.
 In response, multinational corporations are accelerating "nearshoring" and "friend-shoring" initiatives.
-This strategic shift from "just-in-time" to "just-in-case" inventory management requires physical space, driving an expected 15% to 20% increase in demand for Class A warehouse space exceeding 100,000 square feet.
+This strategic shift from "just-in-time" to "just-in-case" inventory management requires physical space, and Colliers anticipates a meaningful uptick in demand for logistics and distribution facilities as a result.

 For CRE investors, the strategic play in this environment involves hedging against volatile debt markets while capitalizing on structural shifts in global trade.
 Institutional capital is expected to pivot heavily toward industrial real estate funds, seeking stable, long-term leases with built-in rent escalators tied to inflation.
 Brokers and asset managers are advised to proactively engage with logistics tenants seeking expansion space before land and construction costs outpace lease rate growth.